Luke-Edge/Comp1004-Project/README.md

 This is my fictional choice-based game, called adventure!
-Your task is to follow the correct path and survive.
+Your task is to follow the path which leads you to victory.
-First, input a username, then choose one of two paths and hope you make the right choice!
+First, input a username, then choose a path to follow, use logic, trial and error and item collection!
 Click the link to open the game data file to see your game stats.